Mental Health Facilities Richmond, VA

 Virginia Treatment Center For Children

-Virginia Treatment Center For Children is a mental health treatment center in Richmond, VA, located at 1308 Sherwood Avenue, 23220 zip code area.
-Virginia Treatment Center For Children provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
-Virginia Treatment Center For Children offers activity therapy, group therapy and couples/family therapy to children / adolescents.
+Virginia Treatment Center For Children is a mental health treatment clinic in Richmond, Virginia, located at 1308 Sherwood Avenue, in the 23220 zip code.
+Virginia Treatment Center For Children provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
+Virginia Treatment Center For Children provides behavior modification, trauma therapy and electroconvulsive therapy to children / adolescents.
 Virginia Treatment Center For Children also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Virginia Treatment Center For Children consist of integrated primary care services, suicide prevention services and family psychoeducation.
+Additional services provided by Virginia Treatment Center For Children consist of diet and exercise counseling, family psychoeducation and case management.

 Learn More